senglin/phone-validation/README.md

-# Phone Number Verification without Regular Expression
+# Phone Number Canonicalization Sample Application

 This demo is based off the [Phone Number Verification without Regular Expression](https://github.com/dkundel/phone-verification-form) project.
 I extended it to use [libphonenumber-js](https://www.npmjs.com/package/libphonenumber-js), which is based off Google's [libpphonenumber](https://github.com/google/libphonenumber).
 The canonicalized output is of the [E126](https://en.wikipedia.org/wiki/E.164) standard.